mohitSr1021/Instagram_Login_Page_Clone/README.md

 ## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine:
+Follow these instructions to get a copy of the project up and running on your local machine (**LAPTOP**):

 1. Clone this repository: `git clone https://github.com/your-username/instagram-login-clone.git`
 2. Navigate to the project directory: `cd instagram-login-clone`